Before we discuss my favorite new recipe, vegan sweet potato burger, I want to talk about the key ingredient; sweet potatoes.

 If you are an active member of our health and wellness community, you have probably heard me speak of the health benefits of sweet potatoes a few times.
 But it is worth repeating because they are a true superfood.

 Here are my top 5 favorite reasons to consume more sweet potatoes and I recommend 3-5 servings a week.

 - Sweet potatoes are high in vitamin B6, vitamin E and an excellent source of vitamin C. Vitamin B6 can impact your mood, your sleep, and your pain levels.
 B6 is often depleted by stress.
 If you don't replace your B6 with the right food, anxiety and stress can worsen.
 So if you have a lot of pressure in your life, I highly recommend lots of sweet potatoes.

 - Sweet potatoes are a good source of iron, potassium, and manganese.
 Manganese is often called the anti-stress mineral and manganese-rich foods can help a person feel calmer

 - Sweet potatoes do not cause sugar spikes.
 Although most calories in sweet potatoes come from carbs, they are low-glycemic carbs and rich in fiber, which helps with blood sugar control.

-- Sweet potatoes help ward off cancer because they are high in carotenoids.
+- Sweet potatoes are high in carotenoids.
 Beta-carotene, lycopene, and lutein are all different varieties of carotenoids in sweet potatoes.
-They all act as antioxidants with potent cancer-fighting properties and protect cells from free radicals.
+They all act as antioxidants with potent chronic disease fighting properties and protect cells from free radicals.